epitome-mvc/Epitome/README.md

 _**Events: `dispose`**_

 Removes and destroys `this.element` from the DOM and from memory.
-You need to use [setElement](#epitome-view-api/setelement) to add a new one if you want to re-render.
+You need to use [setElement](#epitome-view/setelement) to add a new one if you want to re-render.

-## Epitome.Storage - API
+## Epitome.Storage

 The storage Class is meant to be used as a mix-in.
 It works with any instances of Epitome.Model (including Epitome.Model.Sync) as well as Epitome.Collection.